10 Things to Bring to Cuba

 10. Gifts especially school supplies: lead and coloured pencils, sharpeners, erasers, rulers, backpacks, rechargeable batteries, USB’s, bicycle pumps, flea and tick treatments for pets and any of the items listed 1-9 above, if you no longer require them.

-Other recommendations/suggestions: umbrella, solar powered lantern, nappies/diapers and baby food if travelling with toddlers.
+Other recommendations/suggestions: umbrella, solar powered lantern, torch, nappies/diapers and baby food if travelling with toddlers.

 I